pwwang/immunopipe/docs/introduction.md

 ### Metabolic landscape analyses

-- [`MetabolicLandscape`](processes/MetabolicLandscape.md): A group of folowwing processes to perform metabolic landscape analyses.
+- [`ScrnaMetabolicLandscape`](processes/ScrnaMetabolicLandscape.md): A group of folowwing processes to perform metabolic landscape analyses.
+- [`MetabolicInput`](processes/MetabolicInput.md): Prepare the input files for metabolic landscape analyses.
 - [`MetabolicExprImpution`](processes/MetabolicExprImpution.md): Impute the dropout values in the expression matrix.
 - [`MetabolicPathwayActivity`](processes/MetabolicPathwayActivity.md): Investigate the metabolic pathways of the cells in different groups and subsets.
 - [`MetabolicPathwayHeterogeneity`](processes/MetabolicPathwayHeterogeneity.md): Show metabolic pathways enriched in genes with highest contribution to the metabolic heterogeneities.